peterjurich/technicalwriting/notes/git and github for writers.md

 The commit you are currently working on, but can be moved to a different commit if you'd like.

 **IMPORTANT**: Do **NOT** move HEAD to a previous version and make changes to that version.
 It will screw up the entire timeline.
 Only return to a previous version if you want to extract old information and copy/paste it into the latest version.

+# Commit Best Practices
+1. Commit often
+2. Ideally make one commit for every one change (added a section, changed product name, etc.)
+3. Clear, concise messaging with each commit lets you find old ones easily.
+(You may be going back years for an old commit.)